15 Ways You're Using Your Dishwasher Wrong

 In most cases, the soap compartment is located inside your dishwasher door.
 Unfortunately, when you put large items—like sauce pots, baking pans, or cutting boards—near the door of your dishwasher, it can block the soap from being adequately distributed among your dishes, meaning only the items at the front of your dishwasher get thoroughly cleaned with soap.
 The rest are just getting a good ol' rinse and steam.

-You're using your dishwasher to clean children's plastic dishes.
+Using it to clean children's plastic dishes

 If your kids or grandkids have plastic cups and dishes, wash them by hand instead of popping them in the dishwasher.
 According to the American Academy of Pediatrics, BPA and phthalates—two substances found in certain plastics that have been linked to everything from obesity to hormonal changes—can leach into food when plastic containers are exposed to high heat.

-You put your dishes in without scraping them first.
+Loading dishes without scraping them first

 That said, you should be scraping food off your dishes generally.
 You don't need to scrub your dishes before putting them into your dishwasher, but leaving food on your plates can clog your dishwasher's filters and hoses, which are meant to remove residue, not whole pieces of steak.
 Over time, this can lead to your dishwasher working less effectively, and result in a whole lot of dishes you need to rewash.